-After you have added a user key, CircleCI will be able to checkout both the project repo and the code signing certificates / keys repo from GitHub.
+After you have added a user key, CircleCI will be able to checkout both the project repo and the Fastlane Match repo from GitHub.

-To enable Fastlane Match to decrypt the keys and profiles stored in the GitHub repo, it is necessary to add the encryption passphrase that you configured in the Match setup step to the CircleCI project’s encrypted environment variables.
+To enable Fastlane Match to decrypt the certificates and profiles stored in the GitHub repo, it is necessary to add the encryption passphrase that you configured in the Match setup step to the CircleCI project’s environment variables.

 encrypted at rest.

-After you have configured Match and added its invocation into the Ad-hoc
+After you have configured Match and added its invocation into the appropriate

 lane, you can run that lane on CircleCI.
 The following